-Use of Estimates in Financial Statement Preparation
+Use of Estimates

-The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, and expenses, as well as certain financial statement disclosures.
+The preparation of financial statements in conformity withaccounting principles generally accepted in the United States of America ('GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, and expenses, as well as certain financial statement disclosures.
 Significant estimates include valuation allowances relating to accounts receivable, inventory, and deferred tax assets, and valuation of derivative liabilities and equity instruments.
 While management believes that the estimates and assumptions used in the preparation of the financial statements are appropriate, actual results could differ from these estimates.